cicada-lang/cicada-solo/README.md

 Welcome **\*^-^\*/**

-Cicada language is a dependently typed programming language and interactive theorem prover.
+Cicada language is a *dependently typed programming language* and *interactive theorem prover*.

 The aim of cicada project is to help people understand that developing software and developing mathematics